Key metrics to track in a dental practice

 As we discussed in the previous post, data has a big role to play in the coming years for the success of your practice.
 Integrated analytics functionality, on your practice management system, is necessary for best management practices.
-But, what are the right metrics to track to assess health and progress of your practice?
+But, what are the key metrics to track in a dental practice to assess its health and progress?

 This is an area that requires considerable thought since a lot of metrics can be derived from the vast amounts of data available.
 While some are useful indicators, others have no real meaning for your practice or may even show the opposite trend.

 We can generally look at metrics in 3 key areas: Quality metrics, Operating metrics and Financial metrics.
 These 3 areas together cover the overall health, sustainability and potential for growth of a practice.

 Revisits are a very important real metric to measure patient satisfaction.
 Correcting this metric is also a great way to boost assured revenue in hygiene.

 The ratio of number of cases between restorative and hygiene cases is an important metric.
 Restorative cases are profit earners, but hygiene ensures sustainability of the practice and regular patients who will choose you for restorative care as well.

 This is an important metric and can be measured individually at a provider level.
 Productivity of a provider ensures he is able to discuss and agree on treatment plans with your patients.
 Tracking this metric allows you to zero-in on the non productive providers and train them in better patient management.

 This metric is the total number of scheduled slots divided by total available slots in your calendar for all providers.
 This will give you a rough idea where to look at to increase revenue.
 If the efficiency is 100%, it means you have scope to expand your practice.
 If this efficiency level is low, it means, you should focus on increasing outreach to get new patients and increase patient engagement to enable better revisits.

 Check-in to Check-out time: